jefcolbi/django-template-data/README.md

 To restore these data in your database use  `python manage.py restore_data file_name.json`

+### Template rewriting

+#### Edit

+Template rewriting is a feature provided to re-write existing templates to conform with Django Template Data.

+Start by editing your templates and add the attribute `tpl-data-key` in the tags you want to create template data for.
+For example, if you have a h2 tag like this
+`<h2>My custom title</h2>`

+you can edit it like this
+`<h2 tpl-data-key="title">My custom title</h2>`

+It will be rewritten in
+`<h2>{{ title }}</h2>`

+and a new template data entry will be added in database.

+You can inform about the tag's text language by using `tpl-data-lang` like
+`<h2 tpl-data-key="title" tpl-data-lang="en">My custom title</h2>`
+to inform that your text is in English.

+#### Process

+After you have edited your templates files run the django command `rewrite_template`
+Examples:

+To rewrite all the templates linked to your views, do:
+`python manage.py rewrite_template --views`

+To rewrite a single base template file, do:
+`python manage.py rewrite_template --file=core/base.html`

+To rewrite a single template file, do:
+`python manage.py rewrite_template --file=core/index.html --pagename=index`

 ### Contributing

 Contributions are welcome.
 It is FOSS!